 The IBI SBL fund has been active since 2017 and invests in short-term bridge loans for entrepreneurs who renovate homes in the US.
 The borrowers are entrepreneurs who are seeking credit to renovate a property in order fix and flip or fix and rent.
 The loans are extended with relatively high interest, and the real estate asset serves as full collateral for the loan.
 The fund locates, examines and selects loans that have the best risk/reward ratio.
 The fund examines each transaction, while considering approximately 30 different parameters, including the borrower’s experience with previous projects, quality of the local real estate market, number of transactions concluded in the area, price trend in the area, and more.

 A special fund that is the first of its kind, which is engaged in short-term financing for some of the largest and leading real estate companies in the US income-producing real estate market.
-The purpose of the fund is to provide financing to real estate companies for property swaps in accordance with Exchange 1031.
-This is a section of the U.S. Internal Revenue Code that was legislated in 1921 and allows US investors to swap a property through the sale of an existing property and purchase of another, without a tax obligation at the time of sale.
+The purpose of the fund is to provide financing to real estate companies for acquisition of income-producing real estate.
 Other advantages of investing in the Volcano fund include seeking tenants with a high credit rating, distribution among a large number of companies that specialize in income-producing real estate in the US, short-term financing and work directly with real estate companies without brokers.

 IBI QCF is an investment fund that invests in short-term non-bank bridge loans, which are extended in Israel and secured through a lien on real estate assets.
 A shekel-based fund that is not exposed to the fluctuation of foreign currency, which identifies short-term financing opportunities and extends credit backed by real estate collateral, characterized by high interest.